Estimated reading time: 9 minutes

 Knowing an estimate of when you will close is beneficial, especially once you’re negotiating with a seller.
 That’s because closing dates may make or break a deal in a competitive market, and there are many steps involved in the closing process that can affect a date.
 These include home inspections and appraisals.
 There are also factors that your lender is responsible for and are usually out of your control, so investigate how they can protect your or your seller’s timeline.

-The Mr. Cooper® Close On Time Guarantee guarantees your loan will close on time or your first month’s mortgage payment (principal and interest) is on us.* It’s available on eligible contracts with closing dates as soon as 21 days after you apply and submit initial loan documents.
+The Mr. Cooper® Close On Time Guarantee guarantees your loan will close on time or your first month’s mortgage payment (principal and interest) is on us.* It’s available on eligible contracts with closing dates as soon as 21 or 30 days after you apply and submit initial loan documents.**

 4. Do you have in-house underwriters?